Editor’s Note: This post is part of our ongoing exploration of how design is responding to the COVID-19 pandemic.

 Phase 3: A Reimagined Future

 In the future, entry experiences will likely become touch-free, with digital ticketing, contactless payment, and touchless restrooms.
 Contactless transactions might eventually become permanent with expanded mobile ordering and in-seat service.2.
-Integrate biometric technologies into venue design.
+Integrate biometric technologies into sports venue design.

 Biometric technologies, including gesture activation, ocular-based technology interfaces, and facial recognition, are advancing.
 As these technologies improve, they will be more readily integrated into sports facility design.
 Visitors could potentially receive health or security screenings remotely, before they enter the venue.3.
 Forgo static signage for dynamic, changeable digital signage.